westoque/phantomjs.rb/README.md

 ## Usage

-For example, your phantomjs script would look like this:
+For example, if you have a phantomjs script like this:

 ```js
 // my_runner.js